Yurickh/gutenpress/README.md

 As you can see from the version flagged as `alpha`, this project is a work in progress.
 It might not even be working if you download right now.
 Regardless, feel free to clone the repo and give it a spin; feedback is always very welcome!

+Also, in retrospective, I think I overdid a bit on the types. :p~

 ## Project structure

 The [gutenpress repo](https://github.com/Yurickh/gutenpress) is a monorepo using [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).